Dual-domain Modulation Network for Lightweight Image Super-Resolution: Proposed Method

 \subsection{Wavelet-domain Modulation Transformer}

-To facilitate frequency-domain reconstruction, as shown in Fig.~\ref{fig:main}, we propose a WMT to explore the potential relationship between features in different frequency subbands.
+Recent works~\cite{xiao2025multi, jiang2024fmrnet,peng2024lightweight,peng2025boosting,li2025fouriersr} show frequency priors with great potential that integrate wavelet or frequency-aware designs to enhance structural representation.
+Inspired by this, we adopt DWT to exploit hierarchical frequency cues in a lightweight manner.
+Specifically, as shown in Fig.~\ref{fig:main}, we propose a WMT to explore the potential relationship between features in different frequency subbands.
 As shown in Fig.~\ref{fig:Transformer} (c), the core of WMT is to explore the potential relationship between high-frequency and low-frequency features on channels obtained after discrete wavelet transform through our wavelet-domain modulation self-attention.
-Additionally, a feed-forward network~\cite{zamir2022restormer} aggregates the obtained frequency domain features.
+Additionally, a feed-forward network~\cite{zamir2022restormer} ($\mathcal{FFN}$) aggregates the obtained frequency domain features.
 For an input feature \hbox{$\boldsymbol{X}_{in}^{W}$~$\in$~$\mathbb{R}^{H\times W \times C}$} in Fig.~\ref{fig:main}, the process of obtaining output \hbox{$\boldsymbol{X}_{out}^{W}$~$\in$~$\mathbb{R}^{H\times W \times C}$} can be described as:

-where \hbox{$\mathcal{WMA}$} is our wavelet-domain modulation self-attention. $\mathcal{LN}$ and $\mathcal{FFN}$ have the same meaning as above.
-Next, we will describe discrete wavelet transform and our wavelet-domain modulation self-attention.